Integrity and

 your attention to a subject that you choose, don't hold the problem in your

-mind or thinking for the purpose of becoming free from it, except in conditions
+mind or thinking for the purpose of becoming free from it except in conditions

-of emergency.
+of an emergency.

 Don't do anything because you think